ACEJMC assessment plan, undergraduate programs

 Revised: Spring 2022 to include new ACEJMC values & competencies

 Graduating students are asked to fill out an exit survey, the Graduating Senior Report Card, administered by the ASU University Office of Evaluation and Educational Effectiveness.
 Approximately 70-75% of graduating seniors complete this exit survey each year when they apply for graduation.
 Questions focus on overall experiences at ASU, experiences in their academic major and general education courses, university services, and post-graduation employment and education plans.
-Department-specific results are posted on the Academic Program Profile and are shared with colleges in academic plan and department reports.
+Department-specific results are shared with colleges in academic plan and department reports.
 Employment data are shared with career service units at the university and college level.
 The assessment helps identify needed improvements in curricula, course content, student services, advising and other areas.

-Student awards are monitored and published annually on the Cronkite website.
+Student work is published for mass audiences; the most exemplary pieces of published content often win awards.
+Student awards are monitored and published on the Cronkite website.
 Contests provide important feedback from external judges and reviewers on the quality of Cronkite student work as compared to the work of their peers — and in some cases, as compared to the work of professionals.
 How well students fare in local, regional and national competitions provides evidence of the competencies they have acquired and is indicative of the level of their preparedness for the profession.

-The Cronkite Director of Alumni Services is responsible for tracking graduates as they take their first jobs and advance in their careers.
+The Cronkite Director of Career and Professional Development is responsible for tracking graduates as they take their first jobs and advance in their careers.
 Utilizing LinkedIn, other social media platforms and email, the unit attempts to make contact with every graduate of the school each year.
 Information is maintained and regularly updated in a database of alumni, which contains the names of all 14,000 of the School’s alumni dating back to 1950.
-Of those, current information is on file for about 70% of Cronkite alumni who received bachelor’s degrees.
+Of those, current information is on file for about 70% of Cronkite alumni who received bachelor’s degrees as of 2022.
 Alumni are coded by degree program, year of graduation, type of employment and part-time or full-time status.
-The data are useful in identifying needed improvements in curricula or instruction and in assessing whether the School is meeting its objective of preparing students for the professions.
+The data is useful in identifying needed improvements in curricula or instruction and in assessing whether the School is meeting its objective of preparing students for the professions.

-Students evaluate every Cronkite course at the end of each term, and data are used to improve both curriculum and instruction.
+Students evaluate every Cronkite course at the end of each class term, and data is used to improve both curriculum and instruction.
 Students are asked to evaluate instruction based on a range of measures, which has, since 2013, included ACEJMC values and competencies.
 Scores on two items – overall teaching ability and rigor of class – are extracted and included in annual evaluations of all full-time faculty members, along with a ranking of how each instructor’s rating compares to that of all other Cronkite faculty.
-An example of instructor rankings data is here.
 Deans also review student comments on courses and address issues with individual faculty members as needed.
 Student evaluations figure prominently in the annual performance rating awarded to each faculty member and in decisions about faculty teaching assignments and retaining adjunct faculty.

 Members of the School’s administration visit classes each semester to assess teaching and get feedback directly from students.
 Priority is given to new courses, courses taught by adjunct faculty, and courses in which issues have been identified.
 These visits take place typically within the first two months of the semester so that any problems can be addressed in a timely manner.
 Individual faculty members get immediate feedback on strengths and weaknesses of instruction.
 Larger themes also are identified that may lead to changes or adjustments to course content or the overall curriculum.